Malus domestica 'Bramley's Seedling'

-The English are particular about their cooking apples, and this large, round, green-yellow apple with red stripes is the most widely celebrated for it's intense sub acid flavor that really shines in tarts, pies, and sauces.
-Bramley apples are firm and juicy and they cook to perfection.
-When ripe, Bramley can be good for fresh eating, if you love a strong sour bite!
+The English are particular about their cooking apples, and this large, round, green-yellow apple with red stripes is widely celebrated for its intense, sub-acid flavor that really shines in tarts, pies, and sauces.
+Bramley apples are firm and juicy and they cook to smooth perfection, while holding all their powerful apple flavor!
+When ripe, Bramley can be good for fresh eating, if you love a strong sweet-and-sour bite!
 In addition to their fantastic cooking qualities, Bramley is rated among the highest in phytonutrients, making it healthful and delicious!

-Growing with a spreading form, these trees bear heavily and regularly.
+A vigorous triploid growing with a spreading form, these trees bear heavily and regularly.
 Disease resistance includes scab and mildew.
-Bramley ripens in early fall, just in time for the holidays!
+Does not make viable pollen and will not pollinate other apple trees, but requires a pollinizer.
+Ripens mid-fall, just in time to make cozy treats!
+Bloom group 5.

 Mature Height: Semi to 15', Standard to 25'

 Ripening Time: Mid Fall

 Pollination: Triploid; Requires Pollination but is Pollen Sterile

 Click here to read our Apple Growing Guide